Official brochure of ZETTON apparatus (1931)

 The name of ZETTON was originated in the name of the optical head.
 The optical head was listed with a name of Z-TON in an old document.
 Z-TON was possibly changed to ZETTON when the total apparatus was produced.

 [ref.]
 F. Fischer H. Lichte, Tonfilm Aufnahme und Wiedergabe nach dem Klangfilm-Verfahren (System Klangfim-Tobis), S. Hirzel, 1931

 ZETTON amplifier (type 32603, 1932) without the front cover

 ZETTON amplifiers had 5 variations: 32600, 32601, 32603, 32604 and 32605.
 The driver stage of the circuit consisted of two REN904 tubes and one transformer.
 The final stage was RE604 push-pull and the maximum output power was around 3 W except 32605.
-32605 was a large amplifier having an additional final stage of RE134 single ended for a control monitor.
+32605 was a RE604 parallel single-ended amplifier having an additional final stage of RE134 single ended for a control monitor.
 At the age of ZETTON, push-pull circuits were relatively rare and single ended circuits were normally used in Germany.
-The next model of Klangfilm amplifier from 1933 had a final stage of RE604 parallel single ended instead of push-pull.
+The next models of Klangfilm amplifiers such as early models of EUROPA JUNIOR from 1933 had a final stage of RE604 parallel single-ended as same as 32605.